Troubleshooting

 What you seeWindows SmartScreen warns of an “unknown publisher” during setup.

-What it meansThe beta installer isn’t Authenticode code-signed yet.
+What it meansThe beta installer is not Authenticode code-signed yet.

-What you seeThe ModelXcel Pro tab doesn’t appear in Excel.
+What you seeThe ModelXcel Pro tab does not appear in Excel.

-What it meansThe VSTO runtime is missing, or the add-in was disabled in Excel’s COM Add-ins.
+What it meansThe VSTO runtime is missing, or the add-in was disabled in Excel COM Add-ins.

 What you seeThe add-in installed but never loads in Excel.

-What it meansThe Visual Studio 2010 Tools for Office (VSTO) runtime isn’t present.
+What it meansThe Visual Studio 2010 Tools for Office runtime is not present.

 Activation & license